tthorntone/AdNauseam-Wiki/µBlock-vs.-ABP:-efficiency-compared.md

 ##### µBlock
 ![uBlock](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/ublock-obr.png)

 Note that the results above are the tail end of running the complete benchmark (60 URLs, repeated 3 times).

+Also noteworthy, ABP uses a cache mechanism to possibly avoid having to test a URL by reusing a prior result for that same URL, which would cause ABP timing to be quite low.
+It's unclear to me how much this mechanism kicked in with the current benchmark. µBlock doesn't use such mechanism, so whether a web page is visited repeatedly or not doesn't influence timing.

 ### Added memory footprint to web pages